giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 #  DRAFT
->The following material presents the current conceptual definition of the CSF–CUF sectional interface.
+>The following material presents the current conceptual definition of the CSF-CUF sectional interface.
 The coupling is still under development and is intended to be implemented through a dedicated software bridge able to provide the sectional data required by the CUF formulation from the CSF representation $\mathcal{S}(x)$.

-# Formal CSF–CUF extension for a longitudinally varying section field
+# Formal CSF-CUF extension for a longitudinally varying section field

-## 1. Scope

 ## 1. Scope